124_Financing-indiv.jpg

 What is the age limit for Retirement Interest Only mortgages?

-As you would expect, there are some age limitations for interest only mortgages in retirement.
+As you would expect, there are some mortgage eligibility criteria in retirement.

 If you are over 55 and live in England, Wales or mainland Scotland, you could be eligible for an RIO.